 Does it matter what college I attend?

 As of now, we can only accept patients who reside in the state of Michigan permanently or temporarily during the school year.
 So, if you attend a university in the state of Michigan, you are eligible to schedule an appointment!
-The only exception are those attending school virtually from another state.
+There are also exceptions if you are interning in another state but have a prime residence in Michigan.
 We have an office open for in-person sessions at our Ann Arbor location near the University of Michigan.
 If this location is not convenient for you or you are from a different university, please consider signing up for a virtual session!
-If you prefer virtual visits, but do not have privacy at home, feel free to come by the office to take the appointment in a clean space with peace and quiet.

 Is my information shared with my university?